lambdacasserole/huff/README.md

 Huff is absolutely not a package that will produce archive files out-of-the-box.
 It is also not an optimised-for-speed implementation.
 If you do use it for file compression, serializing the `PrefixCodeTable` and bit count for storage alongside your compressed data is up to you.

 That said, when you need to transparently Huffman-code a byte array (or even just do a basic frequency analysis on it), Huff is a good choice.

+## Contributing
+For most intents and purposes, Huff is considered to fulfil its original use case.
+Bug fixes and suggestions are welcome, however, from any member of the community.